Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Theoretical results

 \subsection{Estimation accuracy}

-The accuracy of our methodology is composed of two parts.
-First, for given probabilities $1-\alpha$ and $1-\beta$, we hope that our methodology is able to estimate the correct number of oscillatory frequencies with probability $1-\alpha$ and the correct number of change points with probability $1-\beta$ asymptotically.
-When there is no oscillation or change point, it is equivalent to the requirement that our methodology achieves the correct Type-I error rates asymptotically.
+Under the alternative hypotheses where oscillations at frequencies $\ge \delta_0$ or oscillatory change points exist, this subsection investigates the accuracy of our bootstrap-assisted algorithm.
+Here the accuracy of our methodology is composed of two parts.
+First, for given $\alpha,\beta\in (0,1)$, we hope that our methodology is able to estimate the correct number of oscillatory frequencies with probability $1-\alpha$ and the correct number of change points with probability $1-\beta$ asymptotically.
 Second, we would like our methodology to estimate the oscillatory frequencies and change points, if they exist, within an accurate range.
 The following Theorem \ref{thm:s1_accuracy} and Proposition \ref{prop:nophasechange} establish the desired result for our stage 1 methodology.